 D2c.
-TIME OF ACUTE ONSET OF SYMPTOMS (MILITARY TIME): \\\\\: \\\\:
+TIME OF ACUTE ONSET OF SYMPTOMS (MILITARY TIME): : :

 D2b.
 DATE OF ONSET OF ACUTE SYMPTOMS - In general, the onset of acute symptoms occurs when the Patient's signs or symptoms of ischemic heart disease begin abruptly or become severe, intense or constant as opposed to intermittent, and cause a person to be aware of their start or change.
 Acute symptoms have some definable start point characterized by suddenness, a change or alteration in on-going symptoms such as increased intensity, or the emergence of a new symptom in an already existing symptom set.
 This information should be abstracted from the Subjective/History of Present Illness section of the Nurse's Admission Note.
 The Data Collector should enter the date of onset of acute symptoms in the MM/DD/YY format.
 For example, enter June 5, 1995 as 06/05/95.
-If the date recorded is incomplete, Data Collectors should enter 06/-8/95.
+If the date recorded is incomplete, Data Collectors should enter <-8> where information is not available.
+For example, if the data recorded is June, 1995, the Data Collector should enter 06/-8/95.